mikeprivette/DNS-Inpsector/README.md

 You can limit or extend the list by editing the `types` entry in `config.ini`.

 The script will display DNS records and a brief summary of the findings.
+Meta query record types that the resolver refuses are reported once at the end of the run.

 ## Contributing